valerino/fronTEENd/README.txt

 web-browser which automatically google-search for the selected rom.

 Q: why fronTEENd ?
-A: it's a frontend for emulators. and emulator reminds me of my teen years, when i spent hours with c64, spectrum, amiga and older computers.
+A: it's a frontend for emulators. and emulators remind me of my teen years, when i spent hours with c64, spectrum, amiga and older computers.

 Q: why JavaFX ?
 A: it's portable, and who knows ..... one day it could run on android, if they port it :)